-The BIST state machine has multiple states, as shown in Figure 4 and Table 18.
+The BIST state machine has multiple states, as shown in Figure 2 and Table 24.
 When the receive PLL detects an out-of-lock condition, the BIST state is forced to the Start-of-BIST state, regardless of the present state of the BIST state machine.
-If the number of detected errors ever exceeds the number of valid matches by greater than 16, the state machine is forced to the WAIT_FOR_BIST state where it monitors the interface for the first character of the next BIST sequence (D0.0).
-Also, if the Elasticity Buffer ever hits and overflow/underflow condition, the status is forced to the BIST_START until the buffer is re centered (approximately nine character periods).
+If the number of detected errors ever exceeds the number of valid matches by greater than sixteen, the state machine is forced to the WAIT_FOR_BIST state where it monitors the interface for the first character (D0.0) of the next BIST sequence.
+Also, if the Elasticity Buffer ever hits an overflow/underflow condition, the status is forced to the BIST_START until the buffer is recentered (approximately nine character periods).

-To ensure compatibility between the source and destination BIST operating modes, the sending and receiving ends of the link must use the same receive clock setup (RXCKSEL = MID or RXCKSEL \neq MID.
+To ensure compatibility between the source and destination systems when operating in BIST modes, the sending and receiving ends of the link must use the same receive clock setup.
+(RXCKSEL = MID or RXCKSEL \neq MID).